edgi-io/edgi-os/package/packer/vagrant-libvirt/README.md

 ```
 config.vm.provision 'shell',
-  upload_path: '/home/rancher/vagrant-shell',
+  upload_path: '/home/edgi/vagrant-shell',
   inline: <<-SHELL
 mkdir -p /mnt
 mount /dev/sda1 /mnt
-cat <<EOF > /mnt/k3os/system/config.yaml
+cat <<EOF > /mnt/edgi/system/config.yaml
-k3os:
+edgi:
   token: EbvX0V38syjPQBZJ71tb9EIHbyL5mISBqDSTa2aJt7LSCF1JEW
-  password: rancher
+  password: edgi
 EOF
 reboot
 SHELL
 ```

 The above example also shows how the k3OS config can be changed.
-When you do so, you have to set the password to `rancher`.
+When you do so, you have to set the password to `edgi`.
 If this is not the case, vagrant will not be able to login.